Naglaa Fathi: Career

 Naglaa Fathi started her acting career in Egyptian cinema at age 15 when she was approached by the Egyptian film-producer Adli Elmowalled, while she was at the beach in Alexandria with her friends.
 When she was 15 years old she became an actress in the movie The Three Friends.
 She dropped out of school in 1967 to get involved in acting.
 Her career began in earnest and she starred in the 1968 Egyptian film Afrah (أفراح, meaning "Joys"), produced in Beirut, Lebanon.
 The director of the film, Ali Badrakhan had reservations about Naglaa, but fellow producer Ramses Naguib saw her as potential romance icon.

-Throughout the 1970s, she acted in roughly 15 films a year, predominantly romantic dramas, including her 1970 film Imra'at Zawgy (Arabic: إمرأة زوجي, meaning My Husband's Wife) opposite Salah Zulfikar.
+Throughout the 1970s, she acted in roughly 15 films a year, predominantly romantic dramas, including her 1970 film Imra'at Zawgy (Arabic: إمرأة زوجي, meaning My Husband's Wife) and her 1975 film Al-Ridaʼ al-Abyaḍ (Arabic: الرداء الأبيض, meaning The White Dress), achieving huge financial success both locally and internationally.
 In the Egyptian film industry, she was only second to actress Faten Hamama in the number of romance films acted in, though not as popular since she was mostly given secondary roles to male characters.
 During the 1980s, Fathi largely departed from this role and began acting more complicated roles in movies dealing with a social and political dimension.

 She received an award for best actress for her starring role in El Garage (1995), where she played a deserted and impoverished single mother who lives inside a garage with her five children, all of whom she gradually gives up to other families as her health deteriorates.
 The film was based on a true story and Fathi described it as the "most difficult and painful" role she has had to play.
 According to writer Nagla El-Baz, the movie was a success in raising awareness about the issue of overpopulation.